zacscoding/go-workspace/README.md

 ; example of rest api client with fasthttp and sony/gobreaker for circuit breaker

 - <a href="examples/logger/zaploggerbasic">Example of zap logger</a>
 ; Create a new logger with traceId in gin.Server and passed this from context like MDC(mapped diagnostic context)

+- <a href="examples/http/README.md">Intellij http with gin</a>
+; Examples of basic http, env http, assert response http with gin server